rackerlabs/rackspace-how-to/content/wordpress-security-best-practices-linux.md

 For example, you should set the ownership of the entire directory as `wp-user:www-data`.

 This setting means that `wp-user` has user ownership, and `www-data` (the system user for the Apache&reg; web server) has group ownership.
 Depending on your operating system, this user might also be named `httpd` or `apache`.
 If you are using nginx, the user is `nginx`.
-To set permissions, run the following command:
+To set permissions, run the following command, replacing the example value `/var/www/example.com/` with the document root of your site:

     sudo chown -R wp-user:www-data /var/www/example.com/